andrelmfarias/rfcs/20190822-standardizing-pysyft-protocol.md

 ## Design Proposal

 Here we propose that we should replace PySyft’s current messaging protocol and framework with something well-defined in gRPC and Protobufs.

-T
-his will be a fairly big change to the PySyft codebase but it shouldn’t have any user impact as these details should be hidden.
+This will be a fairly big change to the PySyft codebase but it shouldn’t have any user impact as these details should be hidden.
 Developers of projects like Grid and syft.js will be impacted as they rely on the current protocol.
 The developers will need to update the projects to use the new protocol.
 It is out of scope of this document, but to ease this process it would help to come up with a migration strategy for dependent projects.

 There are three major changes that will need to take place:

-1. All of the messages defined by syft/codes.py will need an analogous RPC call in gRPC.
+1. All of the messages defined by [syft/codes.py](https://github.com/OpenMined/PySyft/blob/dev/syft/codes.py#L1) will need an analogous RPC call in gRPC.
 The structure of each message will need to be strictly defined for each RPC call.

-2. The recent messaging abstraction will be replaced by the Protobuf definition.
+2. The recent [messaging abstraction](https://github.com/OpenMined/PySyft/blob/dev/syft/messaging/message.py) will be replaced by the Protobuf definition.
 We should be able to use this abstraction to help define what the messages being sent by the RPC calls actually look like.

 3. One of the biggest changes will be around how the Worker abstraction works.
 Currently if you’re creating new Workers you only need to override `_send_msg` and `_recv_msg`.
 With the introduction of gRPC/Protobufs the sending/receiving is hidden and taken care of automatically with gRPC so its not immediately clear if it’s worth having these two bottleneck functions at the PySyft level (it might not even be possible).
 With gRPC we’ll need to create a series of send and receive functions that must be overridden by subclasses.
 Each RPC defined by the Protobuf file would require its own send and receive function that would then need to be overridden by the subclass.